 The final prize going to one lucky recipient actually consists of two gifts…

-One is from none other than my fab co-host Helen of Valentine and Stitch and the other from wonderful online superstore Sew Essential who stock everything from machines to thread.
+One is from none other than my fab co-host Helen of Valentine and Stitch and the other from wonderful online superstore Sew Essential who stock everything from machines to sewing thread.
 I will actually be talking a little bit about the two prizes being offered in an outfit post next week.
-But to tell you all about the prizes and exactly how the winner of them will be decided, I’m going to hand you across to Helen over at her website.
-Go and take a look HERE

 STOP PRESS!
 We have another sponsor!!